Guerrilla war in the Baltic states: Aftermath and legacy

 In Latvia and Lithuania, Forest Brothers veterans receive a small pension.
 In Lithuania, the third Sunday in May is commemorated as Partisans' Day.
 In 2005 there were about 350 surviving Forest Brothers in Lithuania.
 By 2024, Ruuben Lambur (1925–2024) was the last Estonian Forest Brother still healthy enough to make public appearances.

-In a 2001 lecture in Tallinn, U.S. Senator John McCain acknowledged the Estonian Forest Brothers and their efforts.
+In a 2001 lecture in Tallinn, US Senator John McCain acknowledged the Estonian Forest Brothers and their efforts.